PowerPowder/CCNA-notes/chapter5.md

 hostname SW1
 ```

-`show mac address-table dynamic`
+`show mac address-table dynamic` lists the MAC address table of a switch.

-LAN switches forward frames within VLANs, frame incoming from a port in VLAN 1 will only be forwarded to other ports on VLAN 1.
+Switches forward frames within VLANs, frame received from a port in VLAN 1 only is forwarded to ports on VLAN 1.

 ### Switch Interfaces

-`show interfaces status`
+`show interfaces status` lists all ports and their connection status.

 Switches name their ports based on the fasted speed supported, i.e. 10/100/1000Mbps is Gigabit Ethernet.